Yoswell/Hackernotes/public/machines/Bizness.md

 ####
 ####
 ####
-## Services running on the target machine
+## Services that are running in the target machine
 ### HTTPS:
 The machine redirects to the *HTTPS* service, but the web page is blank, with no login or registration sections, so we will perform enumeration to find more things.
 Although the service has a self-signed certificate, enumeration tools like **gobuster** do not allow enumeration without specific parameters.
 ####